🍽️ RESTAURANT INSURANCE SPECIALISTS

 The Situation

 Single-unit upscale steakhouse, 5,500 sf, 88 seats, $185 average ticket, 40 staff, Mixed Beverage Permit, premium wine program.
-A kitchen fire during NFL season peak, triggered by ventilation hood failure, drove a 70-day closure.
+The operator brought us in to review their existing program after a kitchen fire during NFL season peak, triggered by ventilation hood failure, drove a 70-day closure.
 The operator had elected non-subscriber workers comp status.
 A kitchen line cook injured in the fire filed a non-subscriber direct tort claim against the operator.
 Concurrent property and business interruption claims hit the same renewal cycle.

 What We Did

-We re-read the operator profile on video — non-subscriber posture, Employer Liability tower sizing, ERISA alternative plan documentation discipline.
-We mapped the direct tort exposure against the prior dec page's Employer Liability limits, surfaced the under-sizing, and rebuilt the program to put non-subscriber tort reality at the center rather than the periphery.
-We coordinated the property and BI claim against premium-construction Uptown rebuild timelines.
+We re-read the operator profile on video — non-subscriber posture, Employer Liability coverage sizing, ERISA alternative plan documentation discipline.
+When we reviewed the dec page from their prior program, the Employer Liability limits were sized without non-subscriber tort reality at the center.
+We rebuilt the program to put that direct tort exposure at the center rather than the periphery, and coordinated the property and business-interruption claim against premium-construction Uptown rebuild timelines.

 🎯 The Outcome

-Property and BI settled within the tower.
+Property and business-interruption settled within the rebuilt program.
 The Employer Liability claim landed materially above subscriber-equivalent exposure under Texas Lab.
 Code § 406.001 non-subscriber framework, and the operator's ERISA alternative plan provided statutory-equivalent benefits but the employee's election of direct tort path drove final settlement structure.
 Operator now carries enhanced Employer Liability limits plus non-subscriber documentation discipline plus alternative plan compliance review on annual renewal cadence.

 Bar / lounge service area